MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/command-bar-flyout.md

 Use the command bar flyout control to show a collection of commands to the user, such as buttons and menu items, in the context of an element on the app canvas.

 Command bar flyout is the recommended control for creating [context menus](menus-and-context-menus.md).
-This allows the common commands (such as Copy, Cut, Paste, Delete, Share or text selection commands) most contextually relevant for the context menu's scenario to be added as as primary commands so that they will be shown as a single, horizontal row in the command bar flyout.
+This allows the common commands (such as Copy, Cut, Paste, Delete, Share or text selection commands) that are most contextually relevant for the context menu's scenario to be added as primary commands so that they will be shown as a single, horizontal row in the command bar flyout.
 The TextCommandBarFlyout is already configured appropriately to automatically display text commands in TextBox, TextBlock, RichEditBox, RichTextBlock, and PasswordBox controls.
 A CommandBarFlyout can be used to replace the default text commands on text controls.

-To show contextual commands on list items follow the guidance in [contextual commanding for collections and lists](collection-commanding.md).
+To show contextual commands on list items follow the guidance in [Contextual commanding for collections and lists](collection-commanding.md).

 ## Examples